Recently updated on December 19th, 2024 at 07:39 am

 - a is the acceleration (in meters per second squared)

 Insight: Lighter objects require less force to move or stop compared to heavier objects.
+Therefore, understanding this principle is crucial for various applications.

 Real-life examples:

 - Pushing a shopping cart: An empty cart takes less effort to push than a fully laden one.
+Thus, the weight of the load directly influences the amount of force needed.

 - Sports: When a tennis ball is hit with more force, it moves faster, demonstrating how increased force causes acceleration.
+As a result, athletes often strive to maximize their force to improve performance.

-3. Newton’s Third Law: Action and Reaction
+3. Laws of Motion Third Law: Action and Reaction

 Definition: Each action has a corresponding and opposing reaction.